Dear SBMS Community,

-For over 40 years, the Santa Barbara Middle School journey has begun with a Deal Meeting between the Head of School and every one of our students.
+For over 46 years, the Santa Barbara Middle School journey has begun with a Deal Meeting between the Head of School and every one of our students.
 Meeting in our Kiva, every student promises to “go with gratitude,” to give their full effort, be kind, and contribute something authentic to our school community during their time at SBMS.
 In return, SBMS promises to challenge, inspire, and guide each student on their journey of self-discovery and toward the realization of their unique gifts and potential.
 We promise to go the extra mile to see and understand each student deeply, forge meaningful relationships, and provide an environment where our students feel a sense of belonging and purpose.
-Although the challenges of the pandemic altered many aspects of our traditional program, I have never been more impressed and proud of the efforts of our students, staff, and community to honor and exceed the school’s “Deal” commitments under such adverse and uncertain conditions.
+I am increasingly impressed and proud of the efforts of our students, staff, and community to honor and exceed the school’s “Deal” commitments.